The subtle art of adulting.

 The next day began even before cock-crow as we headed towards Rohtang Pass- a few hours from Manali.
 As the sun rose, I fully became aware of the scenery that surrounded me.
 The tops of the Himalayas were gently kissed by the early morning sun, as the pure rays spread a gleam of fiery orange on the opaline white snow.
 It was a dream to wake up to this view, to this enthralling spectacle that has been captured and etched firmly in my mind.
 The road to Rohtang pass was an ethereal one.
 With green sloping conifers on one side and the Himalayas towering in their majesty on the other, we ventured further, staring agog at the unparalleled wilderness surrounding us.

 Many times it is the ride from one place to another that gives you something to think about.
 It’s a relaxing experience to endlessly admire the world from your window, contemplate about the things that you like and enjoy the sudden burst of phrases describing the sight that just pop into your mind as the car turns from one bend to another.
 The weather couldn’t have been more perfect and as we gained altitude, the road bore noticeable signs of fresh, untouched snow.
 Looking down at the hairpin bend roads from atop made me realize the height at which we were and the terrain through which we had just traversed.
 The mountains which we had looked at from below had become our next-door neighbours.
 Looking at the snow on them suddenly gave me the mad desire to squeal with joy, like a small girl, excited at the sight of snow.
 Once we were above 10,000 feet, the layers of jackets and snow gear wrapping me had a definite increase.
 Climbing yet above, we reached Rohtang pass at an altitude of approximately 14,000 feet above the sea level.
 The pass was glittering white from the recent snowfall that had taken place at dawn and this was the moment that made it worth getting up at 4 am that day.
-There were ranges and ranges of snowy mountains everywhere one’s eyes could travel and standing amidst them gave me the goosebumps of the am-I-on-Earth type feeling.
-Sitting there made me realise the gravity of the oblivion in which we live.
-I became aware, more clearer than ever, of the fact that we are just tiny bits of a vast puzzle.
+There were ranges and ranges of snowy mountains everywhere one’s eyes could travel and standing amidst them gave me the goosebumps and the familiar feeling of pinch-me-I-don’t-think-that-I-am-on-Earth.
+Sitting there made me realise the gravity of the oblivion in which we actually live.
+I became aware, more than ever, of the fact that we are just tiny bits of a vast puzzle.
 It felt so good to be a part of this stunning creation and a sense of happiness washed over me.
-After playing in the snow to our heart’s content and clicking away some million photos, we finally headed back to our bus.
-We crossed the Rohtang pass descended down and from the recently built Atal tunnel returned back to Manali.
-We also took the ropeway ride at Solang valley which was a mesmerizing experience of seeing the snow-clad glaciers from above.
-After this, we returned back to our hotel and called it a day.
-The next two days passed in a flurry, visiting local places of Manali.
-And before we knew, it was time to say goodbye.
-We returned to Chandigarh from where we boarded the flight to Pune.
-As the plane took off, I watched the city of Chandigarh below, recollecting all the amazing moments that had made our trip one of the best experiences ever had.
-And I would like to tell you this.
-The Himalayas are a gift to India, a place that compels each one to introspect on the varied opportunities life has to offer as well as get away from the busy city life whenever one needs a break.
-To me, the Himalayas are not just a range of mountains, but a plethora of emotions that propel me to be grounded and stand tall.
-I literally feel that they withhold something magical, a force that cannot be put into words but can surely be felt from within.
-The call of the Himalayas is such that it’s hard to ignore.
-Once you go there, they call you again.
-And hence raising a toast to this heaven of travellers, to the beautiful state of Himachal Pradesh, tucked peacefully in one of the mightiest mountains of the world.

 ~Mugdha Deshpande